andrie/RMLtools/README.md

-# mxNeuralNetExtra
+# RMLtools

-Helper functions to make it easier to use mxNeuralNet in the MicrosoftRML package
+Helper functions to make it easier to use mxNeuralNet() and other functions in the MicrosoftRML package.